RahulSChand/Multi-Granularity-Hierarchical-Attention-Fusion-Networks-for-Question-Answering---TensorFlow/README.md

-This is a TensorFlow implementation for "Multi-Granularity Hierarchical Attention Fusion Networks for Reading Comprehension and Question Answering" paper by Alibaba for Squad dataset.
+This is a open source TensorFlow implementation for "Multi-Granularity Hierarchical Attention Fusion Networks for Reading Comprehension and Question Answering" paper by Alibaba for Squad dataset.

 1) To train the network run the following command python main.py --experiment_name=baseline --mode=train